code0monkey1/clean-architecture-typescript-learn/README.md

      "baseUrl": "./src"
     ```

-1. Next set the directory references using `paths` attribute in the tsconfig.json file, which will allow us to easily reference different files in out project.All these modules will be set in reference to the `baseUrl (i.e : src)` in our particular case
+1. Next set the directory references using `paths` attribute in the tsconfig.json file, which will allow us to easily reference different files in our project.
+All these modules will be set in reference to the `baseUrl (i.e : src)` in our particular case

       ```json
       "paths": {